 - The City will post frequent updates about major snow events on Twitter, Facebook, AlertKC and its dedicated snow webpage.
 Stay informed through one or more of these methods.

-The City appreciates your help and cooperation – please stay safe during winter weather!
+We appreciate your help and cooperation – please stay safe during winter weather!